This advice applies to Scotland. Change country

 You may be worried about making a complaint if the local authority is involved with your family for legal reasons, for example, because someone has been at risk.
 You can make a complaint and you can ask for it to be kept confidential.

 Many people may not be aware that they have the right to complain and might also be anxious about using it in case services are withdrawn.

-If you think your complaint has to be handled by someone who has important decisions to make about your family you can contact the complaints officer instead.
+If you think your complaint is going to be handled by someone who has important decisions to make about your family and you think they will judge your complaint unfairly you can contact the complaints officer instead.
 You can get more advice about this from a Citizens Advice Bureau - where to get advice.

 Complaining on behalf of someone else and advocacy

 You may want to complain about a service that is being provided to a relative or friend who is not able to complain themselves.
 You can still complain but you should get their consent to do so.
 If they can’t provide consent, because they are unable to make decisions for themselves, the complaint may still be able to be dealt with.
 A local authority can investigate the complaint but it may not be able to share the outcome because consent wasn’t provided in the first place.
 This ensures however that someone who might be in some kind of danger can still have the circumstances in the complaint investigated.